soumya-m-k/api-simple-guide/README.md

 # API Architectural Styles and protocols
 API architectures define how systems communicate and exchange data, each offering different levels of flexibility, performance, and structure based on application needs.

+* **REST API**: REST is Representational state transfer protocol.
+It uses HTTPs methods to make request and responses.\ the request are made through URL paths and response are return in JSON format.\
+  this is easy to use because of its simplicity, flexibility and statelessness